Skip to Content

 At The Law Office of Will Mitchell, we are ready to protect your rights, reputation, and freedom from start to finish.
 Our Austin drug possession defense lawyer has over 18 years of experience handling a wide array of drug possession cases and has taken many cases to trial in order to obtain the most favorable outcome for his clients.

-Contact us online or call us at (512) 858-8611 and request a free consultation.
+Contact us online or call us at (512) 858-8611 and request a free consultation with our drug possession defense attorney in Austin.

 Misdemeanor possession of marijuana (marihuana) (POM) and possession of controlled substance (POCS) cases can carry collateral consequences outside those specifically assigned to Class A or Class B misdemeanors.
-The Texas Health & Safety Code contains the Texas Controlled Substances Act that categorizes various drugs into “penalty groups”.
+The Texas Health & Safety Code contains the Texas Controlled Substances Act that categorizes various drugs into “penalty groups.”

 This section details consequences for persons charged with possessing substances that fall into Penalty Groups 3 and 4.
 Sometimes you will see offenses for POCS involving these Penalty Groups called “Possession of a Dangerous Drug” or PODD.

-Typically, the maximum punishment for a Class B misdemeanor is a maximum of 180 days in the county jail facility and a fine not to exceed $2,000 or both.
+Typically, the maximum punishment for a Class B misdemeanor is a maximum of 180 days in the county jail facility and a fine not to exceed $2,000, or both.
 A POM case in an amount under two ounces is a Class B misdemeanor in Texas.
 A first offense DWI is a Class B misdemeanor.
 A POM charge in an amount more than two ounces but less than four ounces is a Class A misdemeanor.

-In order for the State to prove “possession”, they must demonstrate that the accused (1) exercised control, management, or care over the substance, and (2) the accused knew the matter possessed was contraband.
+In order for the State to prove “possession,” they must demonstrate that the accused (1) exercised control, management, or care over the substance, and (2) the accused knew the matter possessed was contraband.
 Your lawyer must be able to mount a defense to one of these two prongs in a possession case.

-If convicted, not only are you subjected to the punishment ranges discussed above, there could be other unforeseen consequences.
+If convicted, not only are you subjected to the punishment ranges discussed above, but there could be other unforeseen consequences.
 For example, if you are a student attending a university, federal law prohibits the issuance of Federal Stafford Loans to those convicted of drug charges.
 In the Texas Transportation Code, any conviction for POM or POCS also results in a driver’s license suspension for 180 days (one-year suspension if under the age of 21).

 When charged with a misdemeanor drug case, there are ways we can keep a conviction from occurring.
 First, The Law Office of Will Mitchell can go to trial and attack the elements of the offense and prevent the State from meeting their burden of proof beyond a reasonable doubt.

-Deferred adjudication may also be an option in a situation where the accused agrees to do community supervision for an agreed amount of time and the maximum length is two years for a misdemeanor.
+Deferred adjudication may also be an option in a situation where the accused agrees to do community supervision for an agreed amount of time, and the maximum length is two years for a misdemeanor.
 At the end of the probation period, the drug case is then dismissed, and no guilty finding is ever made.

 Different counties treat drug cases differently.
-In Travis County and the Austin area, drug cases are met with less strict punishments for first time offenders.
+In Travis County and the Austin area, drug cases are met with less strict punishments for first-time offenders.
 Indeed, the City of Austin will write you a “field-release” citation for possessing small amounts of marijuana and you do not even get arrested.

 Call us today at (512) 858-8611 to learn how we can help you.